decorative image for blog on centos vs. fedora

 When to Use CentOS

-CentOS is good when you want the stability of RHEL, but the subscription model of RHEL is not viable.
-It is a little behind RHEL, so you can see what bugs, patches, and other issues that packages may have and can plan for.
+Before it was discontinued, CentOS was an excellent option for getting the stability of RHEL without the subscription cost.
+Because it was a little behind RHEL, you could see what bugs, patches, and other issues that packages may have had and plan accordingly.

 Back to top